 Sometimes it was cruising.
 People drove up and down the main drags of far off cities, calling into the clever DJs.
+There were no smartphones and no cellular networks, but there were pay phones scattered pretty well throughout the town.
 There were stories of shootings, flying saucers, and personal tragedies.
-Far-off car dealers would make you a deal in a fantastic sale.
-Maybe it would be threatening rain outside but a clear night 900 miles away.
+Far-off car dealers could make you a deal in a fantastic sale.
+Maybe it would be threatening rain outside, but a clear night 900 miles away.
 There were all kinds of things going on a state out or more, even if you lived in Texas.

 Fifty years ago, the age of the border blaster was drawing to a close, and with it went all the colorful characters that part of radio history provided.
 Over time, AM radio declined.
 Today, compared to what it was, it’s dead.
 It’s pretty much like the acoustic version of many peoples’ Google News Feed or Flipboard: full of extreme positions.

 AM radio, as it was, was killed by technology and better alternatives.
 It’s hard to see a scenario where it would ever come back.

 Fifty years ago, there were no white noise machines; there were no smartphones, there wasn’t this feeling of always being connected.
 There were these men and women with their funny twists of phrase excited about the news, the music, and the town.
 They were called disc jockeys.
 The best of them made a lot of money in large market radio stations or were syndicated nationally and internationally.
 Some even did voiceover work in Hollywood and cartoons and made still more money.
 Or they were famous for being famous appearing on game shows.
 They were more often local celebrities who’d appear when a local business opened up giving away bumper stickers with the station’s call sign on it.
 They’d talk about the “prize patrol.”